6. Objecting to planning proposals

 Completing the Objection to an Application for Planning Permit hardcopy form

-Forms and letters can be sent by email to [email protected] or by mail to Planning Department, City of Greater Bendigo, PO Box 733, Bendigo 3552.
+Letters or forms can be emailed to [email protected] or by post to Planning Department, City of Greater Bendigo, PO Box 733, Bendigo 3552.

 The applicant will get a copy of the objections so they can respond to the issues raised.
 You may still object to a proposal if you are not formally notified, if you have valid grounds.

-All objections will be made available for public inspection at the Planning office during the entire application process.
+All objections will be made available for public inspection during the application process.

 The personal information collected is for the purposes of the planning process as set out in the Planning & Environment Act 1987.
-The city must make a copy of every submission available for any person to inspect during office hours, for the period up until a decision is made on the application.
+The City must make objections or submissions available for public viewing, for the period up until a decision is made on the application.

 An objection can also be in the form of a petition.
 The petition must identify a contact person who informs all of the other petitioners about the process of the application and who will receive a copy of the final decision.